Statistics: I was born in

 average intelligence can learn and apply the basics of reasoning—and (I hope)

-would do so, if only given the means,
+would gladly do so, if only given the means,

 motive, and opportunity.